Serranowski/gis-brief-generator/README.md

 ## Features

 - Select a map type and a map scope...
 Or go completely random if you feel more adventurous!
-- Receive a random GIS brief and a deadline based on your selection.
+- Receive a GIS brief and a deadline based on your selection.
 - User-friendly interface and intuitive design.

 ## Technologies Used